Melissa McKay

 Head of Developer Relations, JFrog

 Melissa is passionate about Java, DevOps and Continuous Delivery.
-She is currently Head of Developer Relations for JFrog, serves on the Continuous Delivery Foundation TOC and is a Co-Chair of the Interoperability SIG.
+She is currently Head of Developer Relations for JFrog, the CNCF Governing Board, the Technical Steering Committee of OPEA, and is a Co-Chair of the Interoperability SIG of the Continuous Delivery Foundation.
 She loves sharing her knowledge with the community as a developer, speaker, and author.
 Melissa has been recognized as a Java Champion and Docker Captain, is an international speaker at numerous events including KubeCon and DockerCon, and is co-author of the O'Reilly title, DevOps Tools for Java Developers.

 A Gentle Introduction to AI & ML For Developers